jimbaker/js-on-js/talk.md

 FIXME ASTs look like the document object model (DOM), but for the program/script itself

 # ASTs are just plain old objects

-FIXME which means you can create your own ASTs as well! we will see this become important soon

-FIXME maybe cover interfaces?

-# TDD

 # Recursion